ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ### Setting the Footer Style

-The following footer styles are supported:
+Two footer styles are supported:

+- `default`, the standard Ontario.ca footer.
+- `expanded`, a footer including the standard content that can also be customized with additional content.

+The footer style is set in `src/_data/app/app-globals.js`.

-For full details and guidelines on the footer styles available in the Ontario Design System, consult the [Ontario.ca footer](https://designsystem.ontario.ca/components/detail/footers.html).
+For full details and guidelines on footer styles in the Ontario Design System, consult the [Ontario.ca footer](https://designsystem.ontario.ca/components/detail/footers.html).

 #### Links in the Design System Application Subheader